Blazing Star

 Plant Nerd Fact

-A corm is Blazing Star’s built-in water bottle
+A corm is blazing star’s built-in water bottle

-Blazing Star grows from a corm—a swollen underground stem that stores water and nutrients.
+Instead of a network of thin, fibrous roots, blazing star grows from a corm—a swollen underground stem that stores water and nutrients.
 Think of it as the plant’s built-in water tank.

-Where Blazing Star shines in your yard
+Where blazing star shines in your yard

-Plant Blazing Star in groups for maximum garden drama
+Plant blazing star in groups for maximum garden drama

 No pesticides or herbicides